bwesterb/draft-schwabe-cfrg-kyber/draft-cfrg-schwabe-kyber.md

 Thus a polynomial is considered large if one of its components is large.

 ### Background on the Number Theoretic Transform (NTT) {#S-NTT}

-TODO (#8) This section gives background not necessary for the implementation.
-     Should we keep it?

 The modulus q was chosen such that 256 divides into q-1.
 This means that there are zeta with